 Know the facts about children’s eye and vision health

-- Vision disorders are the most common disabling condition of childhood; about 1 in 17 preschoolers and 1 in 4 school age children has a vision problem.
+1. Vision disorders in children are common: about 1 in 17 preschoolers and 1 in 4 school age children require vision treatment.

-- Annual vision screenings, comprehensive eye exams, and following prescribed treatment plans will give children a better chance for healthy development and school success.
+8. Annual vision screenings, comprehensive eye exams when advised, and following the prescribed vision treatment plan from the eye doctor, will give children a better chance for healthy development and school success.